grafana/loki/docs/sources/configuration/_index.md

 # frontend.grpc-client-config
 [grpc_client_config: <grpc_client>]

+# Time to wait for inflight requests to finish before forcefully shutting down.
+# This needs to be aligned with the query timeout and the graceful termination
+# period of the process orchestrator.
+# CLI flag: -frontend.graceful-shutdown-timeout
+[graceful_shutdown_timeout: <duration> | default = 5m]

 # Name of network interface to read address from.
 This address is sent to
 # query-scheduler and querier, which uses it to send the query response back to
 # query-frontend.